brandynlucca/AcousticScattering.jl/docs/src/gallery/examples/cavities.md

 ![Internal pressure on two differently sized gas cavities within one fluid body.](cavity_pressure.png)

 Color shows total pressure magnitude divided by incident amplitude.
-This is one illustrative frequency; a resonance study needs frequency and mesh refinement.
+This is one illustrative frequency.
+A resonance study needs frequency and mesh refinement.